Judges Must Make Decisions About Children’s Best Interests Based On Present Facts, Not Future Best Interests.

 In another relocation case, Alinat v.
 Curtis, 86 So.
 3d 552 (Fla.
 2d DCA 2012), citing Arthur, the appellate court reversed an order allowing mom to relocate with the parents’ two children to Australia for three years.
 Dad opposed relocation.
 The trial court improperly delayed a final determination of the children’s best interests for three years.

 Exception: Future Best Interests: Parenting Plans and Events Reasonably Certain to Occur.

 An exception to the above rule is judges may allow a timesharing plan that applies the child’s best interests, as determined at the final hearing in a Florida divorce or paternity action, to an event reasonably and objectively certain to occur at an identifiable time.
 For such events, judges need no crystal ball.
 For example, see NB v.
-RV, Case No. 2D22-195 (Fla.
-2d DCA January 18, 2023).
+RV, 353 So.
+3d 1269 (Fla.
+2d DCA 2023).
 In NB v.
 RV, the court upheld a parenting plan and order for timesharing to change once the child started kindergarten.

 So…When can a Florida family law judge look to the future?
 What are events reasonably certain to occur?

 - Collaborative Family Law Agreements A Child’s Prospective Best Interests